Prime gap: Lower bounds

 holds for infinitely many values of n, improving the results of Westzynthius and Paul Erdős.
 He later showed that one can take any constant c < e^{γ}, where γ is the Euler–Mascheroni constant.
 The value of the constant c was improved in 1997 to any value less than 2e^{γ}.

 Paul Erdős offered a $10,000 prize for a proof or disproof that the constant c in the above inequality may be taken arbitrarily large.
-This was proved to be correct in 2014 by Ford–Green–Konyagin–Tao and, independently, James Maynard.
+This was proved to be correct in 2014 by Ford–Green–Konyagin–Tao and, independently, James Maynard (the two works were submitted to arXiv within one day of each other).